-Smoking just one to four cigarettes a day almost triples a smoker’s risk of heart disease and lung Cancer.
-Cigarette smoke can turn normal breast cells cancerous by blocking their ability to repair themselves, eventually triggering tumor development.
+Research will tell you that smoking just one to four cigarettes a day almost triples a smoker’s risk of heart disease and lung Cancer.
+Cigarette smoke can turn normal breast cells cancerous by blocking their ability to repair themselves, eventually triggering tumour development.

 Smoking triples the risk of developing, a carcinoma… one of the most common forms of skin cancer.